filfreire/filfreire.github.io/_drafts/2020-02-08_void_excrement.md

 #### My skepticism on implementation

-There's a couple of startups sprewing around selling the "idea" (and implementation) that they're developing "robots" with some capability of learning (in the shape of software as a service) that will go through your App or API and will signal inconsistencies, possible problems, and even predicts pain points, all in neat dashboards and well integrated with any typical.
+There's a couple of startups sprewing around selling the "idea" (and implementation) that they're developing "robots" with some capability of learning (in the shape of software as a service) that will go through your App or API and will signal inconsistencies, possible problems, and even predicts pain points, all in neat dashboards and well integrated with any typical continuous-integration pipeline.

 As Mr. MacMahon would say in character in a WWE show if he were a software person - _"We're developing this solution to finally replace those filthy and smelly humans and- *GASP!*_ (he gets suprise whipped by Steve Austin)"